+ What if I do not want to track my macros?

 - Add protein powder to overnight oats or smoothies.

-+ If I am over on consistently over my carbohydrate target what do I do?
++ If I am consistently over my carbohydrate target what do I do?

 A few simple strategies to help you lower your carb intake -

 - Limit any liquid calories.
 So easy to bump your sugar intake from juices, smoothies and milky coffees.

 - Choose higher volume foods such as vegetables at main meals and lower the starchy carbs.
 Swap in red cabbage, cauliflower, aubergine, mushrooms for some of the rice, potatoes, grains or fruits.

 - Limit carb dense foods such as dates, honey, maple syrup, bananas.

 Look at which meal is tipping you over and make an effort to adjust this - opposed to changing all meals.

 + If I am consistently under my carbohydrate target what do I do?